 General info on the Cardbox activity

-The Card Box activity is still in pilot operation in winter semester 2020/21 and is therefore currently only available in a few selected course rooms.
+The Card Box activity is still in pilot operation in summer semester 2021 and is therefore currently only available in a few selected course rooms.
 If you would like to participate in the pilot, please contact the RWTHmoodle support via firstname.lastname@example.org

 The Card Box activity can help your students memorize vocabulary, technical terms, formulas and definitions.
 To do this, course participants create virtual learning cards with a question and answer page.
 For this purpose, a keyword or vocabulary is written on the front and the solution on the back.
 These flashcards are practiced according to the so-called "card box principle".